Home Contents Index Member Center Download Collect! Users Help

 How To Use Letter Service

-• Can you print a letter from Collect! to one or more debtors?
+• You are able to print a letter to one or more debtors.

 Top of page.